 I love this bread.
-It is tasty and looks like a normal white bread.
-The best thing about this bread is the smell of fresh home baked bread.
+It is tasty and looks like regular white bread.
+The best thing, though, is the smell of fresh home-baked bread.

-These are all easy to pack, no matter where you work and they are perfect to pack as keto friendly school lunches.
+These are all easy to pack, no matter where you work, and they are perfect for packing as keto-friendly school lunches.

 Pies are the ultimate comfort food, aren't they?

 Quiches and pies are both easy to prepare on weekends.
-Freeze them in pre-packed portions and you are set for an easy work or school lunch any day of the week.
+Freeze them in pre-packed portions, and you are set for an easy office or school lunch any day of the week.

 Eggs must be the ketoer's best friend and so very versatile.
-Quiches, frittatas and even omelettes are perfect for packed lunches.
+Quiches, frittatas, and even omelets are perfect for packed lunches.

-Pies are especially great for a work or school lunch, as just like with sandwiches they are easy to pack and many of them can also be eaten at room temperature.
+Pies are especially great for a work or school lunch, as just like with sandwiches, they are easy to pack, and you can eat most of them at room temperature.

-Personally I prefer my eggs warmed up, so for me this will only work if I can warm them.
-But if you don't mind cold eggs then you can have these meals anywhere.
+I prefer my eggs warmed up, so for me, this will only work if I can warm them.
+But if you don't mind cold eggs, you can have these meals anywhere.

 There is very little I can say about this pie, except - Yummy try it.

-Visit The Diet Doctor for his French quiche recipe and for the source of the photo.
+Visit The Diet Doctor for his French quiche recipe and the photo source.

 Not technically a quiche, but frittatas must be some of the most versatile foods available to a ketoer.

-Frittatas are really easy to make and can be eaten at room temperature, so is a convenient lunch option even when you have no warming options at work.
+Frittatas are easy to make, and you can eat them at room temperature.
+So it is a convenient lunch option even when you have no warming options at work.

-I normally make them the night before and then just stick them in my lunch box in the morning.
+I usually make them the night before and then just stick them in my lunch box in the morning.